codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 This means that in parallel mode the conditions of a step are evaluated **multiple times** as the Codefresh execution engine is trying to find which steps it should run next.
 This implication is very important when you try to understand the order of step execution.

 Notice also that in parallel mode, if you don't define any step conditions, Codefresh will try to run **all** steps at once, which is probably not what you want in most cases.

 With parallel mode you are expected to define the order of steps in the yaml file, and the Codefresh engine will create a *graph* of execution that satisfies your instructions.
 This means that writing the `codefresh.yml` file requires more effort on your part, but on the other hand allows you to define the step order in ways not possible with the sequential mode.
+You also need to define which steps should depend on the automatic cloning of the pipeline (which is special step named `main_clone`).

 In the next sections we describe how you can define the steps dependencies in a parallel pipeline.